NodeWeatherApp/Express_Backend/README.md

 # Express_Backend
-Autogenerate swagger documentation run this script in terminal at base of project npm run start-gendoc.
+Autogenerate swagger documentation run this script in terminal at base of project: npm run start-gendoc

 To test apis w/ swagger go to localhost:3000/doc